Sub-exponential convergence to equilibrium for Gaussian driven Stochastic Differential Equations with semi-contractive drift: Proof of Theorems and

 \section{Proof of Theorems \ref{th:maingen} and \ref{th:maingen2}}

 Recall that Theorem \ref{th:maingen} is a special case of Theorem \ref{th:maingen2} in the case of a fractional noise.
 Hence we present the proof of the latter, which is built as follows.
-In Subsections \ref{subsec:proof1} and \ref{subsec:proof2}, we consider the $L^2$-control related to the parallel coupling of solutions to the SDE starting from $x$ and $y$ respectively.
-In the first one, we show that the $L^2$-distance admits some polynomial bounds.
-Then, owing to a universal argument, we prove that this control extends to a sub-exponential bound.
+In Subsection \ref{subsec:proof1}, we consider the $L^2$-control related to the parallel coupling of solutions to the SDE starting from $x$ and $y$ respectively.
 Finally, the proof of Theorem \ref{th:maingen2} is achieved in Subsection \ref{subsec:proof3} where we integrate our bounds with respect to the invariant distribution.